 “No other organisation has been as critical a partner in seeing to it that microcredit is used as a tool to eradicate poverty and empower women than RESULTS.
-Without your perseverance, commitment and advocacy, we would not have been able to make this groundbreaking announcement of having reached 106 million very poor borrowers with microloans.”
+Without your perseverance, commitment and advocacy, we would not have been able to make this ground breaking announcement of having reached 106 million very poor borrowers with microloans.”

 – Professor Muhammad Yunus, Nobel Laureate, founder of the Grameen Bank

-Our citizen advocacy has mobilised billions of dollars in aid providing effective and sustainable programs benefiting the world’s poorest people.
+RESULTS Australia’s advocacy has mobilised billions of dollars in aid providing effective and sustainable programs benefiting the world’s poorest people.